- As low as $227/Night

 - Approximately 600 square feet

 Camelot by the Sea features a great outdoor pool deck with a striking lawn with lounge chairs and umbrella tables.
 Camelot's indoor pavilion with a glass front and potted plants contains a lazy river, a complimentary-form pool, a modest toddler pool, and a spa tub.
-Stroll down the ocean boulevard to savor the many eateries and stores in the area!
+Stroll down the ocean boulevard to appreciate the many eateries and stores in the area!

 Note: Motorcycles are allowed only on the 2nd floor.